michellelclement/meatblog/README.md

 **Order recipes by date added to see new ones first:** The Find a Recipe page is organised by newest posted recipe first/at the top.
 This will make it easier for new and returning visitors to view the latest recipes.

+**Search or filter functionality:** There would hopefully come a time when the website has so many recipes they need to be whittled down.
+I decided to add a search function as I felt this would be very important to the user experience of the site.
+Users are able to stype a search term or word into the field and results would be displayed where the Recipe Name or Recipe Ingredients matched.
+The search is case insensitive also.

 **The ability for a user to upload a photo to go with their recipe:** Users can add images to their posted recipe via the Add Recipe and Edit Recipe form by including a URL to the image.

 **Security features:** The website uses [Werkzeug's](https://werkzeug.palletsprojects.com/en/1.0.x/) standard built in password hashing method for its log in security features to make the security authentication more secure.
 Werkzeug hashes the password (converts the password into another string) and then it is salted (additional data added) entered by the user.
 This makes the password very tough to crack.